ajpc500/BOFs/SyscallsSpawn/README.md

 - `syscalls_spawn listener_name` - Injects shellcode for beacon into a spawned process.
 - `syscalls_shspawn path_to_bin` - Injects custom shellcode into a spawned process.

 > NOTE: As we're using the beacon API for process spawn, we're not using syscalls, so bear that in mind.
-Spawning in this way does give us the spawnto, blockdlls and ppid spoof values applied.
-Although blockdlls currently causes the beacon launch to fail.
+Spawning in this way does give us the spawnto, blockdlls and ppid spoofing settings applied though.

 ### Custom shellcode
 ```